New York Pass and tourist cards: complete guide 2026

 This is an average; the most expensive ones are around $60-$70, and the least expensive experiences around $20-$25.

-The savings are quickly calculated: $720-$350 = $370 savings per person, more than 50%.
+The savings are easy to calculate: $720 - $370 = $350 saved per person, more than 50%.

 The savings increase further if we choose the 7- or 10-day versions, and also in all cases where good planning, leads you to see more than 3 attractions per day (a very feasible case).

-When is New York Pass indicated?
+When is New York Pass recommended?

 As explained in the introduction to this guide, in my opinion it is the New York Pass is always worthwhile for those who visit NYC and want to see as much as possible.